giwiro/image-compress-lambda/README.md

 # image-compress-lambda
 Node.js AWS lambda handler for compressing and resizing images on the fly.

-The aim of this project is to provide a function which shrinks and compresses images on the fly, using S3 as data repository.
+The aim of this project is to provide a lambda function which shrinks and compresses images on the fly, using S3 as data repository.

 [![nodejs](https://badges.aleen42.com/src/node.svg)](https://nodejs.org/)